mgafner/3d-printing/README.md

 the objects are designed in [FreeCAD](https://www.freecadweb.org/).

+All the objects were printed with a Renkforce RF1000 3D-printer.
+As slicing software i am using Ultimaker Cura 3.6.
+The settings file is available in the settings folder.

 ## edizio parts for electric installations in the house
 * part 752 and part 3 (which is normally behind 752)
 * part 752 with a cable slot